-Staroamer's Fate is such an ill-conceived novel I'm almost tempted to recommend it, if only as a helpful guide to would-be SF writers as a shining example of how not to do it.
+Staroamer's Fate is such ill-conceived tosh I'm almost tempted to recommend it, if only as a helpful guide to would-be SF writers as a shining example of how not to do it.
 It's easy to see why Chuck Rothman did not exactly go on to a brilliant career following this debut, as he is utterly clueless as to even the most fundamental rules of plot logic and plausibility.
 It's as if he comes from a school of plot development called the "I'm making it up as I go" Theory, with all of the unintentional hilarity and eye-rolling embarrassment one would expect from such an approach.
 I can expect implausibilities like the ones that pepper this novel to come from a new and untried writer who has yet to master his craft.
 But for such lameness to get past an editor at a publishing company is another thing entirely, and much less forgivable.

 Rothman kicks off this dual game of "Spot the Cliché" and "Spot the Plot Flaw" right from his opening pages.
 Quarnian Dow is a "gold star syron," which means that she possesses some sort of ill-defined precognitive power of intuition that enables her to make the right decisions about circumstances.
-From the get-go you don't believe in it, not merely because Rothman fails to explain it intelligibly, but because, although gold star syrons are allegedly held in awe and Dow herself is supposed to be some kind of celebrity, we meet her as she's completely broke and hanging out in a series of Typical SF-Novel Grungy Bars looking for lowlifes willing to go on a space voyage with her.
+From the get-go you don't believe in it, not merely because Rothman fails to explain it intelligibly, but because, although gold star syrons are allegedly held in awe and Dow herself is supposed to be some kind of celebrity, we meet her as she's completely broke and hanging out in a series of Cliché Space Opera Grungy Bars looking for lowlifes willing to go on a space voyage with her.
 It's like asking us to believe Julia Roberts is out begging for work in dinner theater.

 Dow has saved a space pilot named Rex from having his ship repossessed by the bank, simply by walking up and flashing her gold star syron pendant to the astonished banker, who leaves confident of Dow's ability to make lots of money, which, we are told, gold star syrons are good at.
 But then right away, Rothman has Dow so indigent that she is forced to pawn this pendant, and, not only that, we're told she doesn't get much for it...even though an actual banker was shown practically kowtowing to it just a few pages before!
 Uh...hello, Chuck?
 If she needed money so badly, why didn't she just ask the banker for some while he was groveling before her?
-Even with the explanation provided later, that Dow has lost all of her money assisting in a revolution on another planet, Rothman's description of Dow's reputation makes her desperate straits hard to swallow.
+Even with the explanation provided later, that Dow has lost all of her money assisting in a revolution on another planet, Rothman's description of Dow's reputation makes her desperate straits impossible to swallow.

 So, why does Dow want to go on a space voyage?
-Well, she isn't sure; just another one of her gold star syron hunches that adventure is just around the corner.
+Well, she isn't sure.
+Just another one of her gold star syron hunches that adventure is just around the corner.
 Then one of her crew reminds her of the legend of the Staroamer, Earth's most massive and ambitious generation ship with a crew in the thousands, that disappeared without trace 500 years ago and has since become the subject of myth and speculation, a far-future Flying Dutchman.
 That's it, decides Dow, they'll go and find the lost and legendary Staroamer.

 It takes them all of a week.